Katsina Rolls Out N328m Scholarship for 650 Medical Students

 He further disclosed that the scholarship scheme initiated and implemented by the Radda-led government, targets building professionals capable of addressing Katsina State’s evolving health challenges.

-He urged the beneficiaries to utilize the support judiciously and remain committed to academic excellence, adding that additional phases of the medical students’ allowance scheme would be unveiled to cushion the plight of students.
+He urged beneficiaries to utilise the support judiciously and remain committed to academic excellence, adding that additional phases of the medical students’ allowance scheme would be unveiled to cushion the plight of students.